 Notes: Standard errors, shown in parentheses, are clustered at the district level.
-We compute statistical significance based on the robust p-value and indicate significance at 1, 5, and 10% with , , and , respectively.
+We compute statistical significance based on the robust p-value and indicate significance at 1, 5, and 10% with \\\, \\, and \, respectively.
 The unit of observation is the candidate.
 In column 2, we use our party-level sample.
 In column 3, we use our orientation-level sample.
 The outcome is a dummy equal to one if the candidate (column 1), the candidate's party (column 2), or the candidate's orientation (column 3) wins the next election.
 The treatment variable is a dummy equal to 1 if the candidate wins the current election.
 We use local polynomial regressions: we fit separate polynomials of order 1 on each side of the threshold, using a fixed bandwidth of 5 percentage points.
 The mean, left of the threshold gives the value of the outcome for the losing candidate at the threshold.

-parliamentary elections (columns 1 and 2), suggesting that the incumbency advantage is stronger in elections which are less salient or where the identity (valence) of the candidate is more relevant than their party affiliation (ideology).
+of winning the next election is sizable in different types of elections and for candidates of different orientations and party formations.
+However, the effect is twice as large in local elections as in parliamentary elections (columns 1 and 2), suggesting that the incumbency advantage is stronger in elections which are less salient or where the identity (valence) of the candidate is more relevant than their party affiliation (ideology).
 The size of the effect is comparable for men and women (columns 3 and 4), although the point estimate is not significant at conventional levels for female candidates - presumably because very few women get elected over our sample period, resulting in a small sample size.
 The effect is also comparable for left and far-left candidates, on the one hand, and candidates of other orientations, on the other hand (columns 5 and 6).
-It is slightly larger for candidates running for an opposition party than for candidates belonging to a party of the ruling majority (columns 7 and 8).17 Finally, the incumbency advantage is slightly larger for candidates of the centrist MODEM party (column 9), but it remains sizable and significant for FDG, SOC, and UMP (columns 9 through 12).18
+It is slightly larger for candidates running for an opposition party than for candidates belonging to a party of the ruling majority (columns 7 and 8).
+Finally, the incumbency advantage is slightly larger for candidates of the centrist MODEM party (column 9), but it remains sizable and significant for FDG, SOC, and UMP (columns 9 through 12).
+Finally, we cut the sample in two halves, and we find comparable effects before and after 1994 (columns 13 and 14).
+Despite significant changes such as the introduction of campaign finance regulations and the emergence of new types of media, the incumbency advantage has remained constant.